atakanserin/StericClash/README.txt

 Main idea in the method was trimming the proteins, in other words getting rid of atoms that are never going to clash.
-Atoms are stored in ArrayList of type Atom.
+Atoms are stored in ArrayList of type Atom and it is assumed that atoms have 2 Angsrom radii.
 Firstly both array lists are sorted in quick sort according to their x coordinates.
 Luckily sorting did not cost much comparisons.
 The reason of sorting was that I wanted to see atoms which share a feature closer and also useless atoms are located closely to each other(soon will be explained).
 Below observation and illustration brings a deeper understanding to reason of sorting atoms by using their x coordinates:

 - If two atoms x coordinates difference is greater than 4 than these two atoms can not clash.(Of course it can be x, y or z coordinate but I used x coordinate for no reason.)